SwiftSeal/HISS/README.md

 1. Perform a basic dry run of your workflow

 For cluster mode, replace /path/to/your/cluster/profile with the directory where your cluster specification you made above is.
 Also replace name_of_installed_executor with the executor you have installed above.
 You may also wish to set default resources, such as default partitions.
 This is done with the --default-resources option.
-See the Snakemake documentation for more details on specific schedulers
+See the Snakemake documentation for more details on specific schedulers.

 For standalone mode, replace the number_of_cores with an integer value for the maximum number of threads Snakemake can use.